realthunder/asm3-wiki/Expression-and-Spreadsheet.md

 if it's a mapping, or simply the first item if it's a string list.
 When the user choose an item, the second item will be assigned the selected string.
-If there is a third callable item in the cell expression, it will be invoked on value change with arguments `callable(cell_address, seq)`, where `cell_address` is the current cell address in text form, and `seq` is the cell's evaluated list or tuple object.
+If there is a third callable item in the cell expression, it will be invoked on value change with arguments `callable(sheet, cell_address, seq)`, where `sheet` is the spreadsheet, `cell_address` is the current cell address in text form, and `seq` is the cell's evaluated list or tuple object.

 ## Label Edit Mode